 Why is My Dog Slobbering So Much?

 If your dog is drooling more than usual or appears to be slobbering more than they ever have before all of a sudden, there may be a medical or psychological explanation.
 Some of the possible reasons for doggy drooling include the following:

-- Anxiety.
-Sometimes, however, a dog may drool a little more when they’re feeling unsettled or nervous.
+Sometimes a dog may drool a little more when they’re feeling unsettled or nervous.
 If you find that your dog tends to slobber up a storm while they’re in the waiting room of the vet or when they meet a new person for the first time, their nerves could be the explanation.

 Why is My Dog Drooling on One Side of its Mouth?

 - Ensure that your dog is not having an allergic reaction and that they haven’t swallowed something toxic.
 This could include such common poisons as house paint, pest repellent or human chocolate.
-Alternatively, your dog may have

 Why is My Dog Drooling Around the New Puppy?